 Like a defiant, self-absorbed bad boy who refuses to follow the rules, Madrid has always seemed to be wrapped up in a sort of Bacchian narcissism that’s not entirely interested in you unless you go where he wants to go and do what he wants to do.
 And that typically means partying all night, until seven in the morning, drinking pacharáns and grazing tapas.
+Hemingway did say “Nobody goes to bed in Madrid until they have killed the night.”
 Unfortunately, I go to bed at eight (and don’t drink much), which makes it rather difficult for me and Madrid to find common ground, let alone get to know each other more intimately.

 But try I do.
 And, as with any strained familial relationship, I visit each year, with slight reservation, always trying to see the good, for the sake of getting along.

 Why I try so hard is simple: it’s the home of my kids’ grandparents.
 And if it weren’t for them, whom I love dearly, Madrid and I would have parted ways back in 1997, when I packed my bags and said, good riddance.

 I used to live in Vallecas on calle Monte Igueldo when I was first married.
 We lived in a two-bedroom piso on the forth floor of an apartment building with no heat or hot water due to an empty butane tank that took a good two months for the butane company to fill.
 It was December and it was cold as hell.
 It even snowed.
 I used to percolate hot water in my coffee machine (we did have electricity) and mix it with a bit of cold water so that I could wash myself.
 We were so broke that McDonald’s was a luxury we couldn’t afford.